Preface

 it isn't meant to blend

-because 'meant' is not it its make-up
+because 'meant' is not in its

 motor impulse music